There are three steps to using FileZilla as your SFTP program:

 - NetID and NetID password

 This information should have been provided to you via email when your account was created.
-If you do not know your NetID and password, please contact the UIS Help Desk at 202-687-4949.
+If you do not know your NetID and password, please contact the Service Center at help.georgetown.edu.
 If you have misplaced your host name and path information, please e-mail the Georgetown Webmaster.

 These instructions refer to version 3.X.X of FileZilla.
 If you are using an earlier version, it is highly recommended that you start with the Downloading/Installing portion of the instructions to upgrade to the latest version.